uwrit/leaf/docs/admin/concept/README.md

 </br>

 Next we need to create another `SQL Set` for `Encounter`, so click `+ Create New SQL Set` and fill in `"dbo.Encounter"` under `SQL FROM`.
 Also, check the `Has Encounters` box.
-This indicates that Leaf should expect to find the `EncounterId` field we configured in the earlier on this table, as well as a date field.
+This indicates that Leaf should expect to find the `EncounterId` field and a date field on this table.

 </br>